 This has been a big week for our family.
-Last summer, a 7-member production crew spent three days in our home filming a documentary for the BBC called Miriam’s Big American Adventure, and the third and final episode — the one we’re in — aired Wednesday night.
+Last summer, a 7-member production crew spent three days in our home filming a documentary for the BBC called Miriam’s Big American Adventure.
+The third and final episode — the one we’re in — aired last Wednesday night.

-The show is hosted by Miriam Margolyes, considered a national treasure by fans in England, but better known in America as Professor Sprout of Harry Potter fame.
-Although the show isn’t available in the US yet, we’ve heard good things from friends in the UK who have watched it.
+The show is hosted by Miriam Margolyes.
+Miriam’s adoring fans in England consider her a national treasure.
+But Americans know her better as Professor Sprout of Harry Potter fame.
+Although the Miriams’s Big American Adventure isn’t available in the US yet, we’ve heard good things from friends in the UK who have watched it.

-We’ve stayed in touch with Miriam since our first meeting and even visited her in London during a recent family vacation.
-She told us she was nervous about this show coming out.
-She has never liked watching herself on TV, but she also wondered what her fellow atheists were going to think of her befriending a family of believers.
+We’ve stayed in touch with Miriam after she completed her Big American Adventure.
+She even invited us to visit her in London during a recent family vacation — an invitation we gladly accepted.
+While we were with her, she admitted she’s nervous about this show coming out.
+Not just because she doesn’t like watching herself on TV, but because she worries what her fellow atheists are going to think of her befriending a family of believers.

-I went on to explain that God commands us to speak the TRUTH in LOVE, which is what we earnestly strive to do.
-If this film edits out the LOVE, we’ll appear legalistic and self-righteous and may give the impression we think it’s possible to “earn” one’s way to heaven through good works (it’s not).
+I went on to explain that God commands us to speak the TRUTH in LOVE, which is what our family earnestly strives to do.
+If this film edits out the LOVE, we’ll appear legalistic and self-righteous.
+We might even give the impression we think it’s possible to “earn” one’s way to heaven through good works (it isn’t).
 On the other hand, if the show edits out the TRUTH, then our testimony will be rendered completely meaningless, stripped of that marvelous power of God that changes hearts and transforms lives.

 Either of those options would be tragic.
 Because neither would convey the good news that “God so loved the world that He gave His only begotten Son, that whosoever believes in Him shall not perish, but have everlasting life.”
 (John 3:16)